yan-vei/xss-attack-lab/README.md

 # XSS attacks lab

+In this lab you will be introduced to the basics of executing reflected and stored XSS attacks on a vulnerable web application.
+You will write and execute JavaScript code to retrieve sensitive data and perform malicious actions in the client browser.
+Then you will learn how to protect your Flask application from such attacks and will modify the code according to the security standards.

+The lab setup was tested on Windows 11 machine, however, if you are using Linux or MacOS, the setup should work analogously.

 ## Setup

 In order to complete the lab, make sure that you have installed: a web browser (such as Chrome or Firefox), Python and pip packet manager, Docker, and an IDE for editing JavaScript and Python code (e.g. you can use Notepad, VSCode, PyCharms, etc.).